-There may be unplanned transitions such as hospital discharges or level of care changes that occur while you are enrolled as a member in our plan.
-If you are prescribed a drug that is not on our Drug List or your ability to get your drugs is limited, you are required to use the plan's exception process.
-You may request a one-time temporary supply of at least 30 days to allow you time to discuss alternative treatment with your doctor or to pursue a drug list (formulary) exception.
-If your doctor writes your prescription for fewer days, you may refill the drug until you've received at least a 30-day supply.
+There may be unplanned transitions such as hospital discharges (including psychiatric hospitals) or level of care changes (i.e., changing long-term care facilities, exiting and entering a long-term care facility, ending Part A coverage within a skilled nursing facility, or ending hospice coverage and reverting to Medicare coverage) that can occur anytime.
+If you are prescribed a drug that is not on our Drug List or your ability to get your drugs is restricted in some way, you are required to use the plan's exception process.
+For most drugs, you may request a one-time temporary supply of at least 30 days to allow you time to discuss alternative treatment with your doctor or to request a Drug List (formulary) exception.
+If your doctor writes your prescription for fewer days, you may refill the drug until you've received at least a 30 day supply.